 1977 Outstanding Contributions in Education

-Hugh J. McDonald will receive the 1977 AACC Award for Outstanding Efforts in Education and Training, sponsored by Smith Kline Clinical Laboratories.
+Hugh J. McDonald will receive the 1977 the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for Outstanding Efforts in Education and Training, sponsored by Smith Kline Clinical Laboratories.
 This will be the seventh year that this award has been given.

 Dr. McDonald was born in Canada.
 He received his B.Sc. (summa cum laude) in chemistry at McGill University, his M.S. and D.Sc. (physical chemistry) from Carnegie-Mellon University, Pittsburgh, Pa.
 From 1939 to 1948, he was instructor, assistant professor, associate professor, and then professor of physical chemistry at the Illinois Institute of Technology, Chicago.
 From 1948 to the present, he has been professor and chairman of the Department of Biochemistry and Biophysics, Loyola University of Chicago, Stritch School of Medicine.